spatialx-project/geolake-parquet-benchmark/README.md

 # GeoLake Parquet

-Compare the performance of GeoLake Parquet with other spatial data formats:
+Compare the performance of GeoLake Parquet with other spatial parquet data formats:
 ![exp-data](figures/geolake-parquet-exp.jpg)

 The experiments run on 3 datasets: